Thomas Cowart. From farm boy…WWII flight engineer…Veterans Air international crew member…to “service” of a different kind.

 They turned me into an aircraft mechanic.
 And, after that, I became a flight engineer and attained flight status.
 Flew the world — around the world, actually — with a Air Transport group.
 Mostly piloted by Captain Cooper Walker.
 Wasn’t long before I realized my assignments were not luck of the draw.
 Walker was allowed to select his own crew and he kept picking me.
 I reckon he liked the way I did my job.

-(So much so that, at the end of WWII, when Walker and Cowart mustered out of service together, Captain Walker suggested that both Cowart and their radio operator apply where he himself had already procured an unusual civilian flying job with a good-sounding group of ex-GIs based at Newark Air Depot.
+(So much so, Dear Reader, that, at the end of WWII, when Walker and Cowart mustered out of service together, Captain Walker suggested that both Cowart and their radio operator apply where he himself had already procured an unusual civilian flying job with a good-sounding group of ex-GIs based at Newark Air Depot.

 For us to understand the unlikelihood of Thomas’ life to this point – and beyond – he would like to give us some background.)